W

 alt Disney Animation Studios’ short film, “Paperman,” is now available online.
 Its an incredibly charming little film that also showcases a revolutionary animation technique.
 Told entirely in pantomime, Paperman is slightly reminiscent of the beloved classic The Red Balloon in the seemingly-sentient actions of inanimate objects.

 There’s two good reasons to watch Paperman.
-The first is that the film uses some pioneering, dazzling animation techniques.
-The second is that, for all of this new tech and jaw-dropping imagery, what makes the biggest impact are still the characters and the story.
+The first is that the film uses some pioneering, dazzling animation

 The short is also nominated for an Oscar, and it will probably win.